Warning: Javascript must be enabled to use all the features on this page!

 GAGE - Water-stage recorder with satellite telemetry.
 Concrete V-notch control since July 20, 1974.
 Elevation of gage is 6,580 ft above NGVD of 1929, from topographic map.

 REMARKS - Water year 2014; records poor.
 Water year 2015; no estimated daily discharges.
 Records poor.
 Water year 2016; records poor.
 Water year 2017; no estimated daily discharges.
 Records poor.
 Water year 2018; records poor.
 Water year 2019; records poor.
 Water year 2020; records poor.
 Water year 2021; no estimated daily discharges.
 Records poor.
 Water year 2022; records poor.
 Water year 2023; records poor.
+Water year 2024; records poor.
 No diversions upstream from station.

 EXTREMES FOR PERIOD OF RECORD - Maximum discharge, 1,780 ft³/s, Aug.
 18, 1984, from rating curve extended above 70 ft³/s, on basis of slope-area measurements at gage heights, 3.89 ft, 4.08 ft, and 6.12 ft, gage height, 6.12 ft.